Perry Marshall

-Perry Sink Marshall is an American business consultant, and author of books on marketing, business strategy, communications technology, and evolution.
+Perry Sink Marshall is an American business consultant and author of books on marketing, business strategy, communications technology, and evolution.

 Life

 Marshall is the son of a pastor.
-He graduated with a degree in electrical engineering from the University of Nebraska-Lincoln.
+He graduated with a degree in electrical engineering from the University of Nebraska–Lincoln.

 Work and publications

+After graduating, Marshall worked as an acoustical engineer at Jensen, where he designed loudspeaker systems for Honda, Mazda, Ford, and Chrysler.

-Marshall was a national sales manager at Synergetic Micro Systems; he left in 2001 after the company was bought by Lantronix.
+Subsequently, he became national sales manager at Synergetic Micro Systems, leaving in 2001 after the company was acquired by Lantronix.

-He started a marketing consultancy, Perry S. Marshall & Associates, and published his first book, Industrial Ethernet: A Pocket Guide.
+He later founded a marketing consultancy, Perry S. Marshall & Associates, and published his first book, Industrial Ethernet: A Pocket Guide.
 It was followed by second and third editions, co-written with John Rinaldi.

 Marshall learned to use Google AdWords soon after it was first introduced.

 In 2002, he released Guerrilla Marketing for Hi-Tech Sales People, an audio CD.
 With Bryan Todd, he wrote The Definitive Guide to Google AdWords in 2006, and Ultimate Guide to Google AdWords in 2007.

 In 2011, with Thomas Meloche, Marshall published Ultimate Guide to Facebook Advertising.